 - Doctoral students must be registered in years 1 through 6, as indicated on Minerva.

 - An abstract of the paper to be presented (1 page maximum)

 - First competition deadline: Thursday, October 30, 2014 (for conferences attended between May 1, 2014 to October 31, 2014)

 - Second competition deadline Thursday, February 26, 2014 (for conferences attended between November 1, 2014 to April 30, 2015)

-All applications and supporting documents should be submitted to ECP Administrative Office (Education Building, room 614), or by ecpapplication [dot] education [at] mcgill [dot] ca (email) in one PDF file.
-Please note applications by email will only be accpeted from a McGill email accounts.
+All applications via ecpapplication [dot] education [at] mcgill [dot] ca (email) in one PDF file.
+Please note applications by email will only be accepted from official McGill email accounts.

 Questions? ecpapplication [dot] education [at] mcgill [dot] ca (Contact us).

-The Department of Educational and Counselling Psychology is happy to announce that we will be offering the ECP Graduate Research Mobility Award (formerly the ECP Graduate Travel Program).
+The Department of Educational and Counselling Psychology is happy to announce that we will be offering the ECP Graduate Research Mobility Award (formerly the ECP Graduate Travel Program) for 2014-2015.
 Selected applicants will be awarded full or partial funding for international travel.

 Please note that travel to attend or present at a conference is not eligible.